vendus/vendus-sdk-php/README.md

 ## Install the SDK
 Using [Composer] is the recommended way to install the Vendus SDK for PHP.
-The SDK is available via [Packagist] under the [`vendus/vendus-sdk-php`][install-packagist] package.
+The SDK is available via [Packagist](http://packagist.org) under the [`vendus/vendus-sdk-php`](https://packagist.org/packages/vendus/vendus-sdk-php) package.
 Run this command:
 ```sh
 composer require vendus/vendus-sdk-php
 ```

 ## Using the SDK
-The best way to become familiar with how to use the SDK is to read the [Documentation][./docs/].
-We also have some [Examples](./docs/examples/) taht will help you become familiar with the basic concepts.
+The best way to become familiar with how to use the SDK is to read the [Documentation](./docs/).
+We also have some [Examples](./docs/examples/) ttat will help you become familiar with the basic concepts.

 ## Disclaimer